Georgia Campus Carry Bill

 - Does it apply to any area where a student conduct hearing may occur or has occurred?
 It applies to any area where a student conduct hearing is occurring or will occur in the immediate future.

 - What happens when high school (or younger) students are in common areas?
-The prohibition only applies to areas in current use for instruction of students who are dual enrollment or MOWR.
+The prohibition only applies to areas in current use for instruction of students who are dual enrollment.
 Common areas where these students may be present are not covered.